nbossard/obsidian-taskwarrior-sync/README.md

 ### hooks

 Hooks are used when tasks are modified in taskwarrior to modify original markdown files they were extracted from.

-Create a file named "on-modify.obsidian-sync" in folder "~/.task/hooks"
+Create a file named "on-modify.obsidian-sync" in folder "~/.task/hooks" with content like :
 ```
 #!/bin/bash
 read -r OLD